beffyd/gardening-project/README.md

 ## Typography

-I used the font 'Noto Serif' for this website as it is a sans-serif font which is known for its readability, I also used this font as I feel like it fit the theme of the website.
+I used the font 'Noto Serif' for this website as it is a sans-serif font which is known for its readability, I also used this font as I feel like it gave the brand a well established theme.

 ## Imagery